rust-scicomp/website/pages/2026/tutorial.md

 Show times in: <timeselector>

-From <time Thursday 15:00> on Thursday 9 July, there will be a tutorial session.
+From <time Thursday 15:00> on Thursday 9 July, there was be a tutorial session.
-During this session, there are a number of tutorials running in parallel for you to choose from.
+During this session, there were a number of tutorials running in parallel for you to choose from.
 The list of tutorials is given below.

 <h2 style='margin-bottom:0px'>A beginner's guide to Rust</h2>